Iszzmail/Expense-tracker-based-on-email-alerts/README.md

 3. Save the project (Cmd/Ctrl + S).

 ### 3. Test the Script
-1. In the Apps Script toolbar, select the `setupLabel` function and click **Run**.
-   - You will need to authorize the script to access your Gmail and Sheets.
-2. Send yourself a test email with the subject "RuPay" and body "Rs.
-100.00 spent at TestMerchant".
-3. Select the `processEmails` function and click **Run**.
+1. Select the `processEmails` function and click **Run**.
-4. Check your Google Sheet.
-You should see the transaction!
+2. Check your Google Sheet.
+You should see a tab named "Expense tracker" with your transactions!
-5. Check your Gmail.
-The email should now have the label `ExpenseTrackerProcessed`.

 ### 4. Automate (Triggers)
 1. In the Apps Script sidebar, click on **Triggers** (alarm clock icon).